 Background Information: Mobile broadband plays an increasingly crucial role in providing access to businesses and consumers worldwide.
-According to International Telecommunications Union (ITU) statistics, “Mobile-broadband subscriptions have grown more than 20% annually in the last five years and are expected to reach 4.3 billion globally by end 2017.” while “Mobile-broadband prices as a percentage of GNI per capita halved between 2013 and 2016 worldwide.
-The mobile industry continues to drive technological innovations for International Mobile Telecommunications (IMT) in order to meet evolving user demands, including higher data rates.
-In early 2012, ITU-R embarked on a program to develop “IMT for 2020 and beyond”.
-In November 2015, ITU-R approved Recommendation ITU-R M.2083 “Framework and overall objectives of the future development of IMT for 2020”, which highlights three key usage scenarios for IMT-2020: enhanced mobile broadband, massive machine type communications, and ultra-reliable and low latency communications.
+According to International Telecommunication Union (ITU) statistics, “Mobile-broadband subscriptions have grown more than 20% annually in the last five years and are expected to reach 4.3 billion globally by end 2017”, while “Mobile-broadband prices as a percentage of GNI per capita halved between 2013 and 2016 worldwide.
+The mobile industry continues to drive technological innovations for International Mobile Telecommunication (IMT) in order to meet evolving user demands, including higher data rates.
+In early 2012, the ITU-R embarked on a program to develop “IMT for 2020 and beyond”.
+In November 2015, the ITU-R approved Recommendation ITU-R M.2083 “Framework and overall objectives of the future development of IMT for 2020”, which highlights three key usage scenarios for IMT-2020: enhanced mobile broadband, massive machine type communications, and ultra-reliable and low latency communications.
 Work within the ITU-R as well as the mobile industry continues on the development of specifications for IMT-2020.

+As part of the preparations for WRC-19 agenda item 1.13, ITU-R studies under Resolution 238 (WRC-15) have addressed sharing and compatibility between IMT and other incumbent services operating within the 37 to 43.5 GHz frequency range.
+Resolution 238 (WRC-15) considered, on the one hand, that harmonized worldwide bands and harmonized frequency arrangements for IMT are highly desirable in order to achieve global roaming and the benefits of economies of scale, along with the fact that identification of frequency bands allocated to mobile service for IMT may change the sharing situation regarding applications of services to which a frequency band is already allocated and may require additional regulatory actions.
+Resolution 238 (WRC-15) also considered, on the other hand, the need to protect existing services and to allow for their continued development when considering frequency bands for possible identifications for IMT.
+Resolution 238 (WRC-15) recognized both that any identification of frequency bands for IMT should take into account the use of the bands by other services and the evolving needs of these services and that there should be no additional regulatory or technical constraints imposed on services to which a band is currently allocated on a primary basis.

-As part of the preparations for WRC-19 agenda item 1.13, ITU-R studies have concluded that sharing between IMT and other incumbent services operating within the 37 to 43.5 GHz frequency range is feasible.
-For example, there were large interference margins for Fixed Satellite Service (FSS), Mobile Satellite Service (MSS) and Broadcasting Satellite Service (BSS) operating in the space to Earth direction in 37-42.5 GH, with smaller margins in the Earth to space direction in 42.5-43.5 GHz, Protection for Earth Exploration Satellite Service (EESS) and Space Research Service (SRS) operating in the 37-38 GHz and 40-40.5 GHz bands as well as the Radio Astronomy Service (RAS) operating in the 42.5-43.5 GHz bands could be considered at the national level due to relatively small separation distances.
-For Fixed Service (FS) operations in 37-43.5 GHz, studies showed a few cases of interference when the FS system pointed directly across the IMT deployment area, which is most likely not a realistic scenario as FS links deployed in a dense urban environment would be designed to avoid the clutter and noisy conditions.
-With respect to passive services in adjacent band, “we note that the -10dBW power limit was adopted to protect passive sensors in the 36-37 GHz band in accordance with ITU Resolution 752 (WRC-07).[1]
+ITU-R studies showed that protection for Space Research Service (SRS) operating in the band 37-38 GHz and the Radio Astronomy Service (RAS) operating in the band 42.5-43.5 GHz could be considered at the national level due to relatively small separation distances.
+For Fixed Service (FS) operations in the band 37-43.5 GHz, studies showed a few cases of interference in excess of protection criteria when the FS system pointed directly across the IMT deployment area, which is most likely not a realistic scenario as FS links deployed in a dense urban environment would be designed to avoid the clutter and noisy conditions.
+With respect to passive services in adjacent band, “we note that the -10dBW power limit was adopted to protect passive sensors in the 36-37 GHz band in accordance with ITU Resolution 752 (WRC-07).
 Because this limit was adopted by the ITU to protect passive sensors from harmful interference from fixed and mobile transmitters in the 36-37 GHz band, we conclude that it will provide appropriate protection to the passive sensors from transmitters in the adjacent band.”